QSARtuna 𓆛: QSAR using Optimization for Hyperparameter Tuning (formerly Optuna AZ and QPTUNA)

 --slurm-job-prefix SLURM_JOB_PREFIX

-An example of how to run this in SCP would be:
+An example of how to run this would be:

 qsartuna-automl --input-data "tests/data/automl/*" --email <email>.com --user_name <user_name> \